MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 1. Enter or select a quantity.
 1. Select **Add To Cart**.
 1. On the cart page, select **Place Order**.
-1. A prefilled checkout form with demo customer info appears.
+1. A prefilled checkout form with demo customer information appears.
 Optionally, you can change the customer information before creating the order.
 1. Select **Create Order**.
 1. Once the order is created successfully, you're redirected to a confirmation screen.